 Can plants produce a more sustainable plastic?

 The Lego Group, the world’s largest toy company by revenue, are set to launch a Lego range that is made purely from plant-based plastic sourced from sugar cane.
-The range, which is set to include a range of botanicals such as leaves, bushes and trees, is part of Lego’s commitment to become more sustainable.
+The range, which is set to include a range of botanicals such as leaves, bushes and trees, is part of Lego’s commitment to becoming more sustainable.

 Previously, Lego bricks have been made from a type of oil-based plastic known as Acrylonitrile Butadiene Styrene (ABS).
-Unfortunately, this type of plastic, although extremely durable and long lasting, is detrimental for the environment; it is not biodegradable, and it is also not renewable.
+Unfortunately, this type of plastic, although extremely durable and long-lasting, is detrimental for the environment; it is not biodegradable, and it is also not renewable.

 In 2018, as part of their 2030 sustainability commitments, Lego decided to create the first Lego pieces made from plant-based plastic.
 Sourced from sugar-cane, the new formulae is soft, durable and flexible and therefore will not compromise customer satisfaction, but most importantly, the new pieces will be recyclable – meaning they can be reused many times!